ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/indexes/querying/exploration-queries.markdown

 {PANEL: When Should Exploration Queries Be Used}

-Exploration queries require no index and will never create one, and can therefore be applied to explore the retrieved dataset without fearing that an index would be created and have to be maintained from now on by the cluster.
+`filter` can be applied to a **collection query**, like in:
+`from Employees filter Name = 'Jane'`

+it can also be applied to an **index query**, like in:
+`from Employees as e where e.ReportsTo = 'Central Office' filter e.Address.Country = 'USA'`

+In both cases, the **entire retrieved dataset** is scanned and filtered, **without using or creating any index**.
+This helps understand when exploration queries should and shouldn't be used.

+{INFO: }
+**Use** `filter` for an ad-hoc exploration of the retrieved dataset, that matches no existing index and is not expected to be repeated much.
+The dataset will be filtered without creating an unrequired index that the cluster would continue updating from now on.
+{INFO/}

+Be aware, though, that when a large dataset is retrieved (the whole collection in the case of a collection query) exploring it using `filter` would be a **taxing operation**, occupy the server and cost the user a substantial waiting time.

 {WARNING: }
-This kind of filtering may, however, be a **taxing operation**, since the entire dataset is scanned and filtered.
-Applying `filter` to the a large dataset, e.g. to the results of a collection query like in `from Employees filter Name = 'Jane'`, would burden the server with the scanning and filtering of the entire collection and cost the user a substantial waiting time.
-It is therefore recommended to -

-* Use exploration queries **for one-time explorations** that require no index, and prefer [where](../../indexes/querying/filtering) for repeating queries.
-* **Limit** the number of records that the explorfation query filters (we provide the different `filter` methods with a `limit` option for this purpose).
+* **Limit** the number of records that an explorfation query filters.
+  We provide the different `filter` methods with a `limit` option for this purpose.
+* Use [where](../../indexes/querying/filtering) for reoccuring queries.
 {WARNING/}

 {PANEL/}